johncip/flyticket/README.md

 I want to hear from you!
 Let me know if you're finding Flyticket useful, or if you have suggestions on what would make it useful for your project.
-I'm currently using it to develop a new website for a Ticketfly "org" so my use case is pretty narrow.
+I'm currently using it to develop a new website for a Ticketfly "org."
 I just wanted a nice wrapper for the API, and the gems I looked at were defunct.

 ## Example Usage